how do I record a loan to an employee

 Hi - I have had a go at it and I don't like it as it is not relating to wages and when you apply the repayment it doesn't seem right to me.
 Just an instinct thing.

 I'd be careful.
-If you set him up as a supplier/customer then you may be creating a false income for your employer which will come on the BAS which will then become taxable income for him at EOFY
+If you set him up as a supplier/customer then you may be creating a false income for your employer which will come on the BAS which will then become taxable income for him at EOFY2

 Hi Joanna,